BhuvaneshWadhwani/Grades-ML/README.md

 1. Clone the repository
 2. Open the RMarkdown file in your preferred R environment
 3. Run the code chunks sequentially
-4. Alternatively, view the HTML file for a quick overview of the results
+4. Alternatively, view the HTML or Markdown (.md) file for a quick overview of the results

 ## Feedback
 Constructive feedback is always appreciated.
 Feel free to share any suggestions or improvements you might have.